jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 As we've seen, living inside imagined ecosystems is not a Soviet problem.
 It's a human one, that happens whenever the distance between selecting tools and its consequences gets too far apart.
 Allied generals had bunkers and battle plans ensuring victory, the same way Soviet leaders were planning an entire economy, the same way kings had grand palaces and spiritual reasons why they were born to rule.
 And this is what studying techvolution will help us understand and address.

 We start by understanding every individual is the unit of selection.
 Like all lifeforms, every person is trying to be as lazy as possible.
-So, everyone inside these echo chambers can act rationally when out to get a better job but all were still collectively doomed because their pursuit masked reality.
+So, everyone inside these echo chambers could act rationally in pursuing a better job and still be collectively doomed.

 Techvolution's new identity won't stop misconceptions, hubris, or fanciful realities.
 Human groups need hierarchies and beliefs and they will always drift around with human error.
 But these exist in engineering, mathematics, medicine too and not nearly bad enough to take down entire societies.
 Heck, String Theory went from possibly explaining the biggest secrets in physics in the 1990s to now openly mocked for its inability to produce a single testable prediction.
 Everyone knew it might end this way, and it was always okay to say so.
 Now cutting-edge funding and students drift elsewhere while its defenders are allowed to keep researching.